dohliam/ccmixter-download/README.md

 * `-p` (`--print`): _Print tracklist_
 * `-r` (`--raw`): _Output raw track array values (debugging)_
 * `-s` (`--stream`): _Stream entire playlist (requires mplayer)_
+* `-t` (`--tag`): _Specify tag instead of artist name_

+The `-t` option to use tags can be used together with `-d`, `-f`, `p`, `-r`, and `-s` to download, save, print, output raw values or stream music based on a specific tag.
+For example, to stream a list of tracks tagged as "ambient", you could use:

+    ccmixter_download_artist.rb -ts ambient

+To download the tracks instead, use:

+    ccmixter_download_artist.rb -td ambient

 ## License